-Aquae Calidae near Burgas is a new tourist destination in Bulgaria.
-During the Roman times it was a bath.
-Before that, the place was used by the Thracians as a sanctuary.
-Later on it was rebuilt several times over the centuries.
+Aquae Calidae, also known as Therma or Thermopolis, is a new tourist site in Bulgaria.
+It is quite close to Burgas.
+During the Roman times the place functioned as a bath.
+Before that, it was used by the Thracians as a sanctuary.
+Later on Aquae Calidae was rebuilt several times over the centuries.
 It has been utilized nowadays until a decade ago.
 Currently it is a museum.

 I have heard about the site recently and put it in my travel plan.
-At the beginning of the summer holiday I managed to visit it just after the island of Saint Anastasia.
+At the beginning of the summer holiday I managed to visit it together with the the Saint Anastasia Island.

 In the post below you can read detailed information about the place and how to get there.